The Gentle Good: Career

 In early 2014, Bonello released on Bandcamp a new EP, Plygeiniwch!, featuring traditional acoustic fingerpicking instrumentals, with all proceeds going to Macmillan Cancer Support.
-In 2014 he's also appeared in Cerys Matthews's S4C documentary about the history of folk music in Wales, Y Goeden Faled (The Ballad Tree).
+In 2014 he has also appeared in Cerys Matthews's S4C documentary about the history of folk music in Wales, Y Goeden Faled (The Ballad Tree).

 Bonello's next album, Ruins/Adfeilion, was recorded in January 2016 and released on Bubblewrap in October 2016.
 Alongside regular collaborators, the album features Georgia Ruth on harp and backing vocals.
 The album was nominated for Welsh Language Album of the Year at the 2017 National Eisteddfod and in October that year won the Welsh Music Prize for 2016–2017.

+In 2021, Bonello released Sai-thaiñ ki Sur with the Khasi-Cymru Collective, collecting music recorded with artists from the Khasi Hills in India following his researched PhD.

-The Gentle Good has toured in the UK and performed solo and with a band in various festivals around Wales, including the Hay Festival, Calan Mai Folk Festival, The National Eisteddfod, Laugharne Weekend, WOMEX 2013 and Festival N°6; he's been a regular performer at the Green Man Festival.
+The Gentle Good has toured in the UK and performed solo and with a band in various festivals around Wales, including the Hay Festival, Calan Mai Folk Festival, The National Eisteddfod, Laugharne Weekend, WOMEX 2013 and Festival N°6; he has been a regular performer at the Green Man Festival.
 In 2015 Bonello returned to perform in Australia and India, and also took a further trip to China to perform music off his third album.

 Bonello has long collaborated with musician Richard James, performing as a duo and also as guitarist in James's accompanying band.
 Bonello was also one of the musicians who appeared on James's 2015 album, All the New Highways, which was nominated for the 2014–2015 Welsh Music Prize.